osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 or `swapStrategy.ComputeSwapStepInGivenOut` method, depending on swap out given in or in given out, respectively.

-The swap strategy is already initialized to be either zeroForOne or oneForZero from step 1.
+The swap strategy is already initialized to be either `zeroForOne` or `oneForZer`o from step 1.
 Go dynamically determines the desired implementation via polymorphism.

 We leave details of the `ComputeSwapStepOutGivenIn` and `ComputeSwapStepInGivenOut` methods to the appendix of the "Swapping" section.

-The iteration stops when swapState.amountSpecifiedRemaining runs out or when swapState.sqrtPrice reaches the sqrt price limit specified by the user as a price impact protection.
+The iteration stops when `swapState.amountSpecifiedRemaining` runs out or when swapState.sqrtPrice reaches the sqrt price limit specified by the user as a price impact protection.

 **4. Update Swap State**